ikm4rkov/RawReadsProcessor/README.md

 batch_d.sh - is a simplified config launch script, if there is an already divided by bridge data and a written into file description sequence, launch this to compute all in one go.
 Syntax is batch_s.sh Desc_seq_file DNA.FASTQ RNA.FASTQ.

+Next files are for testing out.

+Desc_seq_test - is a test description sequence.

+test1 - is a test R1.

+test2 - is a test R2.

+test1_DNA - is a test DNA-part of test1.

+test1_RNA - is a test RNA-part of test1.